xolox/python-linux-utils/README.rst

 dependencies that aren't relevant to Linux configuration file parsing.

-Since then it has become clear that this was a good choice (not merging the functionality into debuntu-tools_) because the package now provides a Python implementation of cryptdisks_start_ and cryptdisks_stop_, which is mostly useful on Linux systems that *aren't* based on Debian :-).
+Since then it has become clear that this was a good choice (not merging the functionality into debuntu-tools_) because `linux-utils` now provides a Python implementation of cryptdisks_start_ and cryptdisks_stop_, which is mostly useful on Linux systems that *aren't* based on Debian 🙂.

 Contact
 -------